No products in the cart.

 Acute injury warning signs

-If you have recently injured your ankle or foot and notice very severe pain, see that the joint looks out of place, cannot put any weight at all through the foot, or develop very rapid swelling, you should seek urgent medical assessment before using a brace.
+If you’ve recently injured your ankle or foot and notice very severe pain, that the joint looks out of place, you can’t put any weight at all through the foot, or swelling comes on very quickly, seek urgent medical assessment before using a brace.
 These signs can point to a fracture or another serious injury that needs specific care.

-In the first days after a significant injury, pain and swelling are expected but should start to ease with appropriate management.
-If pain remains very high and does not improve at all with rest, or if pain and swelling are clearly worsening over time instead of settling, you should be reviewed by a doctor.
-Relying on a brace alone in these circumstances can mean important treatment is delayed.
+In the first few days after a significant injury, some pain and swelling are expected, but they should start to ease with rest and appropriate management.
+If pain stays very high and doesn’t improve, or if swelling and discomfort are clearly getting worse instead of settling, you should be reviewed by a doctor.
+Using a brace alone in these circumstances can delay important treatment.

-While wearing the brace, keep checking the skin and soft tissues underneath.
-If you see redness that does not fade after removing the brace, blisters, broken skin, or any sign that the skin is being damaged, the fit may need to be adjusted and you should seek advice.
+While wearing the brace, check the skin and soft tissues underneath regularly.
+If you see redness that doesn’t fade after removing the brace, blisters, broken skin, or any sign that the skin is being rubbed or damaged, the fit may need adjusting and you should seek advice.

-Changes in skin colour below the brace, such as the foot becoming unusually pale or blue, a marked change in temperature, or new numbness or tingling can be warning signs that circulation or nerve function is being affected.
-If you notice these, remove the brace and get medical advice promptly.
+Changes in skin colour below the brace — such as the foot becoming unusually pale or blue — or a noticeable change in temperature, numbness or tingling can be warning signs that circulation or nerve function is being affected.
+If you notice any of these, remove the brace and get medical advice promptly.

-If difficulty lifting the foot appears suddenly, especially if it comes with other symptoms such as weakness in other parts of the limb, changes in feeling, slurred speech, facial changes or a sudden loss of balance, you should seek urgent medical assessment.
-These signs can indicate serious underlying conditions that require immediate attention.
+If you suddenly find it difficult to lift your foot, especially if this happens alongside other symptoms such as weakness in the leg, changes in sensation, slurred speech, facial changes or a sudden loss of balance, seek urgent medical assessment.
+These signs can indicate a serious underlying condition that needs immediate attention.

-More general health changes such as fever, feeling very unwell, or spreading redness and warmth around the ankle or foot may indicate infection or another health problem.
-In these situations, it is sensible to contact a healthcare professional without delay.
+More general health changes such as fever, feeling generally unwell, or spreading redness and warmth around the ankle or foot may point to infection or another health problem.
+In these situations, contact a healthcare professional without delay.

 Driving and this brace

-Driving relies on being able to move your ankle freely, quickly and accurately to control the pedals.
-This brace is designed to limit ankle movement and hold your foot in a more fixed position.
-Because of that, it can interfere with how quickly and precisely you can press and release the pedals.
+Driving depends on being able to move your ankle freely, quickly and accurately to control the pedals.
+This brace is designed to limit ankle movement and hold your foot in a more fixed position, which can affect how quickly and precisely you press and release the pedals.

-For safety, you should not drive while wearing this brace.
-Doing so may slow your reactions and increase the risk of an accident that could harm you and others.
-When you are considering driving again after an ankle or foot problem, it is important to discuss this with your doctor and to follow any legal or licensing guidance.
-Driving should only be resumed when you are able to control the pedals safely without the brace and have been advised it is appropriate to do so.
+For safety, you shouldn’t drive while wearing this brace.
+Doing so may slow your reactions and increase the risk of an accident that could harm you or others.
+When you’re considering driving again after an ankle or foot problem, discuss it with your doctor and follow any legal or licensing guidance.
+Only resume driving when you can control the pedals safely without the brace and have been advised that it’s appropriate to do so.

 Quick recap: what this brace offers